dvlbamasa/directors-rest-app/README.md

 ##  Implementation

+- Used Java 17 and Spring Boot v3.3.3
-- Used Spring Cloud Openfeign for a declaritive web REST client
+- Used Spring Cloud Openfeign for a declarative web REST client
+- Used Lombok library to reduce boilerplate codes
 - Added simple unit tests using Mockito

 ### Logic behind the data processing: